-In the Alerts API, the entity being monitored is referred to using
+In the Alerts API, the entity being monitored is identified with an

 A specific occurrence that has a time stamp; for example, a deployment, error, condition violation, notification, instrumentation change, settings change, etc. Some New Relic products include a list with recent events and activities in their product index or in the Overview page for the selected entity or component.

-In New Relic Alerts, opening a violation and closing a violation are two unique events with time stamps.
-You can view a summary of alerting events across all products from the Events page in New Relic Alerts.
+In Alerts, opening a violation and closing a violation are two unique events with time stamps.
+You can view a summary of alerting events across all products from the Events page.

 - health status

 A colored bar (green, yellow, red, or gray) indicating the status of your app, host, or other entity monitored by New Relic.
-It also indicates whether the entity has any alert policies assigned to it with New Relic Alerts and whether there are any policy violations.
-The color-coded health status indicator appears next to the app, host, or other entity's name in every New Relic product index except New Relic Insights.
+It also indicates whether the entity has any alert conditions assigned with it and whether there are any violations.
+The color-coded health status indicator appears next to the app, host, or other entity's name in every product index except Insights and Infrastructure.

-An incident is a collection of one or more violations to a condition defined in an alert policy.
+An incident is a collection of one or more violations of the conditions defined in an alert policy.
 An incident record includes all of the open and close time stamps for each violation, as well as chart snapshots of the data being evaluated around the time of each violation.

 - notification channel

-How New Relic Alerts sends a notification when a condition in an alert policy passes the defined Critical (red) threshold.
+Where we send a notification when an incident opens, is acknowledged, or closes.
 Available channels include email, mobile push notifications, webhooks, and more.

 A runbook contains standard procedures and operations typically used by system administrators, network operations staff, and other personnel to handle outages, alert incidents, and other situations.
-If your organization stores runbook instructions as URLs, you can link this information to New Relic Alerts so your personnel has easy access to this information when an alert incident violates the defined policy thresholds.
+If your organization stores runbook instructions as URLs, you can link this information to alert conditions so your personnel has easy access to this information when an alert incident open.

-A target is a resource or component monitored by a New Relic product that has been identified in an alert policy's condition.
-When the condition for that target crosses the defined Critical threshold, New Relic Alerts will create an incident record and send a notification through the defined channel.
+A target is a resource or component monitored by a New Relic product that has been identified in an alert condition.
+When the data source for that target crosses the defined Critical threshold, we will open a violation.
+Depending on your policy's Incident preference setting, Alerts may create an incident record and send notifications through the defined channels.
+See also entity.